khosravm/Anomaly-Detection/Basic Models for AD/README.md

 3rd: Clustering based approach for anomaly detection

-    k-means clustering is a method of vector quantization (vq), originally from signal processing, that aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean (cluster centers or cluster centroid), serving as a prototype of the
+    <p align="justify"> k-means clustering is a method of vector quantization (vq), originally from
+    signal processing, that aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean (cluster centers or cluster centroid), serving as a prototype of the